microsoft/go/eng/doc/fips/README.md

 We recommend against using `allowcryptofallback`.
 It makes it unclear whether or not the app is intended to be compliant, and could lead to accidental use of Go crypto in a context where FIPS compliance is expected.

+> [!IMPORTANT]
-> Note: even if `allowcryptofallback` is not enabled, a Go app may use Go standard library crypto and not be FIPS compliant.
+> Even if `allowcryptofallback` is not enabled, a Go app may use Go standard library crypto and not be FIPS compliant.
 > Individual crypto calls may fall back to standard Go crypto at runtime if the selected backend doesn't support an API or the arguments used.
 See the [FIPS User Guide](UserGuide.md) for more information.

 This table shows an example of the fragile behavior that results from using `allowcryptofallback`: